-- 4.26 No new allocations are being proposed through the Main Modifications, with the reality being that the Modifications propose a reduction in capacity as well as the deletion of some allocations in the South of the District where as stated in the SA Report (EB204) there are existing congestion and air quality issues.
+- 4.27 No new allocations are being proposed through the Main Modifications, with the reality being that they propose a reduction in capacity as well as the deletion of some allocations in the South of the District where, as stated in the SA Report (EB204), there are existing congestion and air quality issues.
 The removal of some allocations, in particular LOU.R5 (Jessel Green) will help to reduce the loss of open space within Loughton and Chigwell.
-The proposed changes to the allocations do not result in a significant change to the overall level of growth to be delivered during the plan period given the updated housing land supply situation, in particular the number of homes built up to March 2020.
-In summary, the spatial strategy has not significantly changed with the focus of growth in the garden communities around Harlow and at the larger settlements within the District. - 4.27 Taking the above into account, it is considered that the proposed Main Modifications do not significantly affect the conclusions of the previous SA work set out above.
-The Local Plan Submission Version plus Main Modifications are predicted to have a significant positive long term effect on community and wellbeing.
+The proposed Main Modifications do not result in a significant change to the overall level of growth to be delivered during the plan period given the updated housing land supply situation, in particular the number of homes built up to March 2022.
+In summary, the spatial strategy has not significantly changed with the focus of growth in the Garden Communities around Harlow and at the larger settlements within the District. - 4.28 Taking the above into account, it is considered that the proposed Main Modifications do not significantly affect the conclusions of the previous SA work set out above.
+The Local Plan Submission Version plus Main Modifications and further Main Modifications are predicted to have a significant positive long term effect on community and wellbeing.